 5. Label boxes FRAGILE when needed.

 If you have items in a box that can be broken easily, like glass items, make certain you label the box FRAGILE in big letters where everyone can see it.
 That way everyone knows to handle the box delicately and to avoid throwing it around or dropping other boxes on top of it.
+You can read our blog about the best ways to pack fragile items if you need help.

 6. Fill boxes up completely if possible.